laurenzcodes/rock-paper-scissors/readme.md

 - **Styling:** Used SCSS for better styling structure (nested rules and variables).
 - **Code Style:** Used a combination of Prettier and ESLint with the Airbnb ruleset (and some custom overrides) to ensure code style consistency.

-Certainly!
-Here's the updated Code Structure section with more specific descriptions based on the content you provided:

 ## Code Structure

 Breakdown of the files in the `./src` folder: